• Skip to primary navigation

 Once the dog knows very well how to find straight fronts and finishes, I’ll ask the dog to do another behavior before giving the terminal marker.
 Once a dog is experienced and capable of consistent straight fronts and finishes, I don’t want him to learn that he can come into the front or finish position with sloppiness and then have the opportunity to fix himself.
 The experienced dog must get the front or finish correct the first time in order to get his terminal mark.

 Though the experienced dog doesn’t get his mark, I don’t just leave him there with nothing.
 The dog did eventually get the behavior correct.
 His effort needs some kind of reward or the dog won’t be inclined to fix crooked sits the next time.
-My solution to this delema is to reward the dog with the opportunity to either try again from scratch with the original behavior or to have the opportunity to try a straight sit in a different position.
+My solution to this dilemma is to reward the dog with the opportunity to either try again from scratch with the original behavior or to have the opportunity to try a straight sit in a different position.
 More details on fixing crooked fronts and finishes will be discussed in a separate lesson.

-When a Dog is First Learning Duration During Behaviors
+I Use a Carry on Marker When a Dog is First Learning Duration During Behaviors

 A second use of the carry on marker for me is when first training duration with dogs that tend to want to jump to different behaviors when they don’t quickly hear the “yes”.
 Not all dogs need a carry on marker when learning duration, but many do.
-My border collie needed the “good” marker for awhile with every new sustained behavior because she needed assurance that continuing to hold position is what I was after.
+My Border Collie needed the “good” marker for awhile with every new sustained behavior because she needed assurance that continuing to hold position is what I was after.
 Most dogs only need the “good” for a short time with new sustained behaviors.
 I fade this marker as quickly as possible.
 My goal is to transition the “good” marker for sustained behaviors into building a good understanding in the dog that my silence is the same as a carry on marker.

-When a Dog is First Learning to String Multiple Behaviors Together Before Hearing the Terminal Marker
+I Use a Carry on Marker When a Dog is First Learning to String Multiple Behaviors Together Before Hearing the Terminal Marker

 A third use of the carry on marker is when a trainer first begins to string multiple behaviors together.
 I will tell the dog “good” between the first and second behavior.
 I only use the carry on marker in this situation for a very short time.
 Eventually, I want the dog to understand that I want the dog to perform each asked for behavior in sequence until the dog hears the “yes”.
 Once the dog understands the idea of stringing together behaviors, I no longer use the “good” marker at all for this situations and the dog understands that silence means the same thing as “good”.